Hal Prewitt: Education

 After high school, Prewitt attended Daytona Beach Community College (1972–76), studying business and computer science, but left without earning a degree.
 He transferred to Florida Atlantic University (1976–78), Boca Raton, Florida, where he continued his studies in business and computer science; however, he eventually dropped out of college to focus on his business.

 Business career

-Prewitt's working career began at the age of 13.
-He started working in construction helping build homes for an Ormond Beach, Florida builder.
-He also worked busing tables and washing dishes before a promotion to cook at a couple of local restaurants.
-At the age of 16, Prewitt started his first business and as an artist sold his first painting.
-While attending community college, he built boats, worked as a painter, an accountant and for the yard crew at the Howard Boat Works marina.
-Prewitt's final jobs where he was employed by someone else were as a lab assistant helping students in his college and as a computer programmer for a company providing business applications on mainframes and minicomputers.
+Prewitt began working at an early age.
+As a teenager, he held various jobs, including construction work for a home builder in Ormond Beach, Florida, as well as restaurant work as a busser, dishwasher, and cook.
+By the mid-1970s, he had started a small business and sold a painting.

+While attending community college, Prewitt worked in boat construction and marina operations at Howard Boat Works, and also held positions as a painter and accountant.
+His later employment included work as a laboratory assistant at his college and as a computer programmer for a firm providing business applications for mainframe and minicomputer systems.